 Check out our article on how to reassess startup marketing strategies and materials to increase sales.

 Online reputation and your business social media accounts

 The fact that social media has improved the way businesses interact with their customers is undeniable.
-But the question is whether your small business is also cashing in from the enormous capabilities of the platform such as the ability to help improve business’s online reputation.
+But the question is whether your small business is also cashing in from the enormous capabilities of the platform such as the ability to help improve a business’s online reputation.